Hi! My name is Sarah Sloat and I’m a writer and editor.

 I’m interested in unexpected connections, the wonderful, and the weird.

-You can find my byline at Scientific American, The Atlantic, The New York Times, The Daily Beast, Wired, Gothamist, The New Republic, DAME, MIT Technology Review, Popular Science, Hakai Magazine, The Guardian, NBC, and others.
+I write about science, health, and technology for publications like The Guardian, Scientific American, The Atlantic, The New York Times, The Daily Beast, Wired, Gothamist, The New Republic, DAME, MIT Technology Review, Popular Science, Hakai Magazine, and NBC.

 Selected writing